Dai Prosser: Coaching career

+Prosser was appointed as coach at York at the start of the 1953–54 season.

-Dai Prosser was the assistant-coach to Joe Warham in Leeds' 25–10 victory over Warrington in the Championship Final during the 1960–61 season at Odsal Stadium, Bradford on Saturday 20 May 1961, in front of a crowd of 52,177.
+Prosser was the assistant-coach to Joe Warham in Leeds' 25–10 victory over Warrington in the Championship Final during the 1960–61 season at Odsal Stadium, Bradford on Saturday 20 May 1961, in front of a crowd of 52,177.

 Family

 Dai Prosser was the younger brother of the rugby union, and rugby league footballer; Glyn Prosser.